Calcutta Cooler Review

 Before getting into the details of the various features, it is worth noting that Calcutta has appeared to put their product line through a pretty big facelift.
 Their older cooler models will have totally different features and even come in some particular sizes that are no longer offered.
 For this review, we will be mostly focusing on the “new” models and their respected features.

 Due to the ever-growing number of cooler companies that are hoping to compete in the competitive cooler world, it is important that a brand brings something to the table that makes them stand out from the masses.
-Not only that, but it is almost mandatory these days for a premium cooler to utilize a laundry list of features associated with build quality.
+Not only that, but it is almost mandatory these days for a premium cooler to utilize a laundry list of features associated with the build quality.

 And all of this starts with the material and manufacturing process of the cooler.
 The holy grail of manufacturing processes is rotomolded construction.
 This one-piece design takes away potential weak points in the body that can occur on cheaper coolers that have multiple walls pieces that are glued together.